Farsan (food): History

 When India was undivided, the State of Sindh was under Bombay Presidency also called Bombay and Sindh.
-Due to its proximity with Gujarat, Rajasthan and political ties with then Bombay, it shared similar culinary traditions.
-Though Farsan is highly adopted in Gujarati cuisines but origin is same.
+Due to its proximity with Gujarat, Rajasthan and political ties with the then Bombay, it shared similar culinary traditions.
+Although Farsan is widely embraced in Gujarati cuisine, its origin remains the same.
 Sindhis in Ulhasnagar have preserved this tradition in the form of few special dishes like Besan Papdi, Sev Dal Sandwich, Dahi Sev Puri, etc.